black persian cat on a leash climbing a rock

 Go Walking: Leash Training a Cat

-Last Updated on May 29, 2021 by Holly Anne Dustin
+Last Updated on December 30, 2025 by Holly Anne Dustin

 I took my little kittens to their first cat show last weekend and ended up leash training them.
 I‘ve taught two others over the last couple years.
 It expands their horizons and keeps them occupied.
 My Persian has become an accomplished traveler and tourist cat.
 Leash training a cat opens up enrichment opportunities for you both.